Nishant (film)

 The film features an ensemble of parallel cinema actors including Girish Karnad, Amrish Puri, Shabana Azmi, Mohan Agashe, Anant Nag and Sadhu Meher with Smita Patil and Naseeruddin Shah.
-The film focuses on the power of the rural elite and the sexual exploitation of women, during the time of feudalism in Telangana (Hyderabad State in the 1940s and 1950s).
+The film focuses on the power of the rural elite and the sexual exploitation of women, during feudal times in Telangana (Hyderabad State in the 1940s and 1950s).

 The film won the 1977 National Film Award for Best Feature Film in Hindi.
 It was selected to compete for the Palme d'Or at the 1976 Cannes Film Festival.
 It was invited to the London Film Festival of 1976, Melbourne International Film Festival of 1977, and the Chicago International Film Festival of 1977, where it was awarded the Golden Plaque.

 Plot

 Vishwam is the youngest brother of the powerful and influential village jagirdar.
 The jagirdar will not hesitate to do anything for the welfare and protection of his family, which also includes bending the law to his own advantage.
-The shy and quiet Vishwam is married to Rukmani and, but his brothers Anjaiya and Prasad, make it a practice to demand the services of any village women they fancy.
+The shy and quiet Vishwam is married to Rukmani while his brothers Anjaiya and Prasad make it a practice to demand the services of any village woman they fancy.

 The village gets a new schoolmaster, who arrives in the village with a wife, Sushila, and a son.
-When Vishwam sees Sushila for the first time, he is unable to take his eyes off her, and unable to get her out of his mind.
-Sushila does not reciprocate his attentions.
-One night, while the schoolmaster is enjoying a quiet dinner with his family, someone knocks on the door and, when Shushila goes to answer the door, the two older brothers of Vishwam grab her and take her away forcibly.
+When Vishwam sees Sushila for the first time, he is unable to take his eyes off her and unable to get her out of his mind.
+Sushila does not reciprocate his feelings.
+One night, while the schoolmaster is enjoying a quiet dinner with his family, someone knocks on the door and, when Shushila goes to answer the door, Anjaiya and Prasad take her away forcibly.
 Several people are present, but no one dares to raise a hand or voice to stop this abduction.

-At the jagirdar's house Sushila is raped regularly and repeatedly at the will of the jagirdar and his brothers.
-The distraught schoolteacher, who is denied justice by everyone from the local police officer to the district collector, is helped by the old priest of the village temple.
+At the jagirdar's house, Sushila is raped regularly and repeatedly at the will of the jagirdar and his brothers.
+The distraught schoolteacher, who is denied justice by everyone from the local police officer to the district collector, is helped by the old pujari of the village temple.
 They succeed in mobilizing the villagers who slaughter their oppressors.
-In the end the frenzied villagers also kill the innocent Rukmani as well as Sushila whom her husband was trying to rescue.
+In the end, the frenzied villagers also kill the innocent Rukmani as well as Sushila whom her husband was trying to rescue.